What is the Best Way to Get Devices Programmed?

 - Program with In-System Programming (ISP) at Functional Test

 - Outsource to Programming Center

-So which programming method is best in your specific application?
+So which programming method is best for your specific application?

 Automotive Programming by Volume of Devices (The charts in this article are based on feedback from BPM Microsystem’s automotive customers )

 Just as an example, automotive OEMs use a variety of methods to get the job done.
 There’s an advantage to programming at the In-Circuit Test (ICT) where all of the components are already soldered on the board.
 By doing programming and testing in one step, you can combine several steps and save a lot of time.
 This only works when the programming time is very low (less than a few seconds); if not, you could end up with a huge bottleneck, and in the event of an error you likely have to scrap the whole board or remove and re-solder the bad device and do it all again.

 Consider this: the majority of devices programmed for automotive applications are done offline (50%).
 Both in-house off-line and outsourcing to a programming house are programmed on the same equipment using off-line automated programming systems, such as BPM’s 3901.

 Take a look at what happens when programming times go way up…

 The chart presented here represents the correlation between data density and programming times on a Surface-Mount Technology (SMT) line.
 As the density of data, the complexity of devices, and the number of devices per car increase, the need for cost-effective programming solutions becomes imperative.
 The beat rate, defined as the total throughput on the SMT line, must be considered to ensure that the programming times do not exceed it.